elegos/ADTlib/README.md

 ## Changelog ##
 0.2.0.0

-- The state of the device is been read dynamically executing `adb get-state`
+- The state of the device is being read dynamically executing `adb get-state`

 0.1.0.0